 Darwin Show public holiday is usually on the last or second-last Friday in July.
 The Royal Darwin Show runs from 9 am to 10 pm on the Thursday, Friday and Saturday.
+It is a holiday for the documented region of Darwin.

 The show is run by the Royal Agricultural Society of the Northern Territory and is the highly anticipated showcase of quality farming and production in the state.
 And many come for the equestrian events.